• Skip to content

 Planning for any event should always begin with a budget.

-Understanding how much money is available to support the event is critical to the planning process.
+Understanding how much money is available to support the event is critical to planning.

-An event budget should include things like marketing materials, decorations, food, entertainment, equipment rental, and supplies.
+An event budget should include marketing materials, decorations, food, entertainment, equipment rental, and supplies.

-Each of these line items should be considered when putting together an event budget.
+Each line item should be considered when putting together an event budget.

 3. Church Event Theme

-Every event should have an identified theme that helps determine all other supporting aspects of the happening!
+Every event should have an identified theme that helps determine all other supporting aspects!

 A theme helps to create the atmosphere and should be used throughout the event.